Naples Churches - World Guide to Naples

 The striking octagonal Pio Monte Della Misericordia church in Spaccanapoli was built in 1601 by a charitable institution.
 Situated near to Naples' Duomo, the original church was soon considered too small and was actually destroyed in 1655 to make way for the new, larger church, which was built between 1658 and 1678.
 There are many beautiful paintings, some dating back to the early 17th century, including Caravaggio's altarpiece, which has influenced many Italian artists over the years.

-Church open: Monday to Saturday - 09:00 to 13:00
+Open hours: Monday to Saturday - 09:00 to 13:00

-Naples Churches: San Giovanni a Carbonara - Via San Giovanni a Carbonara 5, Decumano Maggiore, Naples, Italy
+Address: Via San Giovanni a Carbonara 5, Decumano Maggiore, Naples, Italy

 Tel: +39 (0)81 295873